Swendude/JS-functions/index.md

 };
 ```

 Yesterday was a rough night, and we made a pretty big mistake here (as all humans do sometimes).
-An angry boss shows up, complaining that deliveries are not being updates to the system.
+An angry boss shows up, complaining that deliveries are not being updated to the system.

 As you can see in this (silly) example, maintaining code is hard and error prone.
 We shouldn't make it any harder than it needs to be, we should change this code into a function.